-^{}Acting Professor of New Testament Literature and Exegesis
+\\Acting Professor of New Testament Literature and Exegesis

-- 305, 306.
+305, 306.
 GREEK.
 Exegesis of 1, 2 Thessalonians, first semester, and Ephesians, second semester.
 Prescribed, third year, two hours each semester.
 Professor Johnson or Professor Pentecost.
-Taught by Mr. Haik, fall, 1959. - 307, 308.
+Taught by Dr. Toussaint, fall, 1960.

+307, 308.
 GREEK.
 Exegesis of the Epistle to the Romans, first semester, and the Epistle to the Hebrews, second semester.
 Prescribed, fourth year or elective, two hours each semester.
-Professor Johnson or Professor Pentecost. - 309.
-INTRODUCTION TO THE NEW TESTAMENT.
+Professor Johnson or Professor Pentecost.

+309. INTRODUCTION TO THE NEW TESTAMENT.
 The rise of the Koine; textual criticism; the formation, history and extent of the canon; introduction to the books of the New Testament.
 Prescribed, first year, three hours, spring semester.
 Professor Johnson.
-Taught by Mr. Haik, 1960.
+Taught by Dr. Toussaint, 1961.

 The elective department is designed to aid men who wish to make a more extensive study of the Greek New Testament than is possible in the prescribed course.
-The chief emphasis is on exegesis.
-All books not included in the prescribed work of exegesis are covered during a two-year cycle.
-For special requirements for students admitted to the Graduate School, see catalog section on the Graduate School.
+The chief emphasis is on exception at the prescribed work of exception are covered during a two-year cycle.